Chertsey (constituency): Boundaries

 1885–1918: The Sessional Division of Chertsey, the Woking Hundred part of the Sessional Division of Guildford save for Stoke-next-Guildford, and the parish of Frimley.
 The first listed was chiefly Godley Hundred which contained the modern Borough Runnymede.
-The second mentioned area resembled the modern boroughs Woking combined with Surrey Heath.
+Woking Hundred resembled the modern boroughs Woking and Surrey Heath.

 1918–1950: The Urban Districts of Chertsey, East and West Molesey, Egham, Esher and the Dittons, Walton-upon-Thames, and Weybridge, and the Rural District of Chertsey.

 1950–1974: The Urban Districts of Chertsey and Egham, and the Rural District of Bagshot.

 The seat lost a broad southern area for an eastern gain in 1918.
 The seat lost that eastern gain in 1950 but gained Bagshot and surrounding villages.

 The first form stretched from Egham in the north via Thorpe, Chertsey, Virginia Water, Longcross, Lyne, Windlesham, Bagshot, Chobham, Addlestone, Weybridge and Byfleet to Woking and Ripley in the south.
 To the south-west it stretched to Frimley Green and included the inchoate makings of Camberley a town established in the late 20th century.
 The second form of the seat shed the areas to the south-west, Woking to the south and new urban district containing small former parishes adjoining — instead Hersham and Walton-on-Thames joined the seat from the Epsom division to the east.
 The final form of the seat became nearly as compact as the early 21st century seat of Runnymede and Weybridge substituting Weybridge with Bagshot, Windlesham, Chobham, West End and Lightwater.

 To the north and other directions, forming a large bend, lay the River Thames, at all times in the seat's history.